Success: Depression and

 sense of well-being.
 We will continue to monitor her health and make

 Symptoms All Improved

-"psychosis" five years before coming to the Schachter Center.
+"psychosis" for five years before coming here.
 She

 was subsequently diagnosed with ADD and Depression (Bipolar II).
 B.

 actually had her first depressive episode at age 22.
 She had been on a variety

 of medications over the years with varying response.
 She had been stabilized